 Standardised Computerised Revalidation Instrument for Prescribing and Therapeutics (SCRIPT)

 HEE YH introduced SCRIPT to Foundation training in August 2015.
-Trainees will need to complete ten modules in F1 and a further ten in F2.
-There are five mandatory modules per year.
-Completion of these modules has been added to the ARCP checklist.
+Trainees are asked to complete ten modules in F1 and a further ten in F2, where possible, as best practice.

 It is estimated that one in ten patients is harmed while receiving hospital care.
 Medication errors can be defined as “a failure in the treatment process that leads to, or has the potential to lead to, harm to the patient”1